madeofpendletonwool/AlarmClock/README.md

 ## Installing

-#### There's two options for install - Manual and Automated with Ansible
+#### There's two options for instalation on a Raspberry Pi - Automated with Ansible and install an image directly to an sd card

-I seriously recommend the automated install - The manual install will not be support beyond giving package install instructions listed here.
+The ansible install is a little more hands on and can be seen a bit of a learning experience.
+They both work great though.

-#### **Raspberry Pi Automated Install:**
+#### **Raspberry Pi Automated Ansible Install:**
+NOTE: No ansible knowledge is really needed.
+Just run these commands exactly.

+Simply get a raspberry pi going with the base 32-bit raspberry pi os on it.
+Connect it to the internet and ssh into it.
+Run these commands next.

 Update!